CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 mnStringsDiffer contra Refl = contra Refl
 ```

-By the way, this is why I said that the first `rewrite` doesn't technically
+The underscores in the types here are why I said that the first `rewrite`
-matter for the `No` case: The `mnNumbersDiffer` lemma holds without needing any
+doesn't technically matter for the `No` case: The `mnNumbersDiffer` lemma holds
-info about the strings.
+without needing any info about the strings.

 Coming back to the cross-comparing cases.
 To us, clearly we cannot construct an
 instance of `Refl` for these, since `MN` takes more arguments than `UN`.